 2. Cinnamon: A sprinkle of cinnamon can add a touch of sweetness to your dog’s food.
 It is safe for dogs in moderation and can provide antioxidant benefits as well.
 However, avoid using large amounts, as it may lead to digestive upset.

-See also How long to cook rice in slow cooker on high
+See also How to cook pork carnitas on the stove

 3. Coconut oil: Coconut oil is a healthy and safe option to add flavor to your dog’s meals.
 It can also provide various health benefits, such as improved skin and coat condition.
 Start with small amounts and gradually increase the dosage as needed.